 For more info about Bob, visit: http://www.rllalex.com/

 Jamee Culbertson received her Certificate of Training at the Alexander Technique Center at Cambridge, MA, USA, in 1992 with Tommy Thompson, Director.
-Jamee is internationally certified with ATI (Alexander Technique International).
-She has served as Chair on the Board of ATI from 1998 to 2002 and on other committees since.
+Jamee is internationally certified with ATI, (Alexander Technique International).
+She has served as Chair on the Board of ATI from 1998 to 2002 and other committees since.

 Jamee is also a Certified Universal Healing Tao Instructor teaching Tai Chi, Chi Kung and Meditation techniques.
 She is a senior instructor at the Boston Healing Tao.
 Jamee’s popular workshop entitled ‘The Posture of Consciousness’ merges Alexander Technique principles with Iron Shirt Chi Kung standing postures as a means whereby event for expanding awareness.
 Jamee teaches the Alexander Technique in the United States, Canada and in Southeast Asia.

 For more info about Jamee, visit: http://www.jameec.com/

 Andrea Matthews is a graduate of the Alexander Technique Center at Cambridge, in Massachusetts.
 She is also a Certified Teaching Member of Alexander Technique International and former editor of ATI’s journal, ExChange.

 A graduate of Princeton University, a critically acclaimed soprano, and a member of the voice faculty at Wellesley College, she continues to appear in opera and orchestra concerts around the world.
 Her wide-ranging interests and abilities make her uniquely suited to present the Alexander Technique to a wide variety of audiences and individual students.